jlim0930/plex/README.md

 # PLEX

+## plexdo.sh

+A script to place into cron to run once or twice a day to update/scan the library and empty trash.

+# ALL of the following were moved to OLD

 The following are my scripts for my linux based PLEX server for daily cleanup and updates.

 ## autooptimize.sh